 Let’s face it people like to people watch.
 Scoping out others is a natural thing to want to do when you’re tethered to an elliptical machine for 45 minutes.
-Some people are cool about it….
-And then there are people who never got the don’t-be-creeper memo when they signed up for their membership.
+Some people are cool about it… And then there are people who never got the don’t-be-creeper memo when they signed up for their membership.
 Either way, it can make you feel insecure and self-conscious when you’re working out.
 Think of a hoodie like an invisibility cloak for your goods.
-Camouflaging you’re lovely lady lumps helps to make you feel more secure and eliminates reasons to stare.
+Camouflaging your lovely lady lumps helps to make you feel more secure and eliminates reasons to stare.

 2) Hoodies Hold your Goodies

 Hoodies double as a kangaroo pouch.
-It’s easy to go hands free when you use your pouch to hold your keys, MP3 player, phone, even your water bottle.
+It’s easy to go hands-free when you use your pouch to hold your keys, MP3 player, phone, even your water bottle.

-3) Hoodies help keep you germ free
+3) Hoodies help keep you Germ-Free

 When you think about it gyms are downright disgusting.
 God only knows what someone could have stepped in… Right before waltzing all over the gym floor.

 Sweat is one of your body’s detox pathways.

 Detox has become a seriously watered-down term because of the many over-hyped products that are pure garbage, like detox teas.